bat-z/bat-z/README.md

  cch*rrypie/j-pawss & friends.
 Hoping he’s not around and please do NOT mention him.

- Dean w(any characters that he plays like Soldier Boy), Loki, Tailgate, & Jason Todd fans.
-Yeah, this sounds ridiculous.
-I like some of the characters, but I can't stand the fans, sorry.

  Most of my ex friends and ppl who are friends with them.
 This always happens to me whenever someone interacts with me without knowing they are friends with them. its uncomfortle and awkward at the same time, and I don’t want to upset any of them.
 Unless you're friends with j-pawss, fuck off.